-2 2015 2 2014
+2 2016 2 2015

 Governmental Activities:

-General obligation bonds \$ 11.8 \$ 12.8
+General obligation bonds \$ 10.7 \$ 11.8

-Full faith and credit obligations 4.8 5.2
+Full faith and credit obligations 4.4 4.8

-Sub-total Business-type Activities: 16.6 18.0
+Sub-total 15.1 16.6

-Water revenue bonds 0.8 0.9
+Business-type Activities: Water revenue bonds - 0.8

+Full faith and credit obligations 2.6 -

-Total \$ 17.4 \$ 18.9
+Total \$ 17.7 \$ 17.4

-During fiscal year 2011-12, \$8.5 million of general obligation bonds were issued for a new police station.
-With this bond issue which closed in January 2012, both Standard and Poor's and Moody's reaffirmed the City's bond ratings of AA and Aa2 respectively.
+During fiscal year 2015-16, \$5.3 million of full faith and credit obligation bonds were issued to refund a prior issue and raise an additional \$2 million to complete the funding of the Bolton Reservoir project.
+With this bond issue which closed in December 2015, both Standard and Poor's increased the City's bond rating from AA to AA+.

 Under Oregon Revised Statutes, general obligation debt issues are limited to three percent of the real market value of all taxable property within the City's boundaries.
-The \$11.8 million in general obligation debt applicable to this limit is well below the City's \$116.6 million maximum limitation.
+The \$10.7 million in general obligation debt applicable to this limit is well below the City's \$116.3 million maximum limitation.